openbmc/docs/designs/power-recovery.md

 In these situations, the user may wish for the system to not automatically power on the system, because they want to debug the reason for the BMC error.

+Blackouts are typically unexpected and therefore the code needs to reflect that to ensure required services such as clearing all power LED's are managed properly when one occurs.
+In order to negate discrepencies between features that exist on OpenBMC servers and their physical(or software) state, system logic must be able to act and respond acordingly.

 A brownout is another scenario that commonly utilizes automated power-on recovery features.
 A brownout is a scenario where BMC firmware detects (or is told) that chassis power can no longer be supported, but power to the BMC